An Assessment of the Overlooked Dangers of Template Engines: Template Engines And SSTI In The Wild

-Now, we will focus on real-world applications that have been found vulnerable to SSTI and the impact of such findings on companies and agencies.
+This section focuses on real-world applications that have been found vulnerable to SSTI and the impact of such findings on companies and agencies.
 In the following subsections, we will also show that many CVEs have been found about SSTI in popular frameworks and applications that use template engines.

-The severity of SSTI (Server-Side Template Injection) in real-world websites and frameworks is confirmed by bug bounty reports.
-Table \ref{sec:realWorldExamples:tab:hackeronereports} shows seven SSTI vulnerability reports.
-The column \emph{reported to} shows that big companies and agencies are still victims of SSTI vulnerabilities.
-At the same time, the bounty payouts to the authors of those reports show that companies value SSTI as a critical vulnerability.
-The keywords demonstrate that SSTI is often seen as an RCE altogether, thus being critical for companies to fix.
-Furthermore, the constant presence of the vulnerability throughout the years shows that SSTI is still a problem that needs to be addressed properly in real-world applications.